osscar-org/osscar-widgets/README.md

 # osscar-widgets

 A collection of all custom OSSCAR widgets.
+One can quickly check the appearance of the widgets with Materials Cloud links or use binder link to try the widgets in JupyterLab.

 | Package Name | Description | GitHub repository | Binder | Materials Cloud |
 | ------------- |:-------------:| -----:| -----:| -----:|